 Vocabularies usually put a premium on predictability for content authors and users.
 Case-sensitive matching is the easiest to implement and introduces the least potential for confusion, since it generally consists of a comparison of the underlying Unicode code point sequence.
 Because it is not affected by considerations such as language-specific case mappings, it produces the least surprise for document authors that have included words, such as the Turkish examples above, in their syntactic content.

-Case insensitivity is usually reserved for processing natural language content, such as running a feature for searching text.
-However, cases exist in which case-insensitivity is desirable.
-When case-insensitive matching is necessary, there are several implementation choices that a formal language needs to consider.
+Case insensitivity is usually reserved for processing localizable content, such as performing a natural language textual search.
+However, sometimes case-insensitivity is desirable.
+In this cases there are several implementation choices that a formal language needs to consider.

 Vocabularies generally should allow for a wide range of Unicode characters, particularly for user-supplied values, so as to enable use by the broadest range of languages and cultures without disadvantage.
 As a result, text operations such as case folding need to address the full range of Unicode and not just selected portions.
 When case-insensitive matching is desired, this means using Unicode case folding: